prepashelter/prepashelter.github.io/_posts/2026-02-02-jobelix-ai-cv-tailoring.md

 ---
 date: 2026-02-01 00:15:00
 layout: post
-title: Jobelix – AI-Powered CV Tailoring for LinkedIn Applications
+title: Jobelix – Stop Sending the Same CV to Every Job
-description: Jobelix is a smart desktop tool that analyzes job descriptions and automatically tailors your CV and application answers for each LinkedIn job.
+description: Jobelix is a desktop tool that automatically tailors your CV for each LinkedIn job application.
 image: /img/jobelix-cover.jpg
 category: startup
 tags:
-  - ai
+  - job-search
   - cv
-  - job-search
   - linkedin
   - automation
 author: Jobelix
 paginate: false
 ---

-Applying for jobs online often feels pointless.
+Applying online is broken.

-Tailor your CV → no reply.
-Don’t tailor it → instant rejection.

-**Jobelix** fixes the real problem: **CV tailoring at scale**.

-## What is Jobelix?

-Jobelix is a **desktop LinkedIn auto-apply tool** that doesn’t spam generic resumes.
+If you **don’t tailor your CV**, you’re rejected.
+If you **do tailor it**, you’re ignored anyway — and you just lost 20 minutes.

+That’s why we built **Jobelix**.

+**Jobelix** is a desktop tool that automatically **adapts your CV and application answers to each LinkedIn job**, based on the job description — without spamming generic resumes.

 👉 https://jobelix.fr

-## How it works

-- **Master Profile**: add all your projects, skills, education, and experience once
-- **Job analysis**: each job description is analyzed automatically
-- **Smart tailoring**: only the most relevant experiences are selected to generate:
-  - a tailored CV
-  - answers to application questions

-Each application is adapted to the job — automatically.

-## Pricing

-Freemium:
-- free daily tokens to test properly
-- paid plans only for heavy usage

-## Platform support

-- Linux: supported
-- Windows: supported (SmartScreen warning)
-- macOS: coming later

-Jobelix is currently in **beta**.
-Feedback is welcome.
+You define your full background once (projects, skills, education).
+For every job, Jobelix selects only what’s relevant and applies for you.

+It’s currently in **beta**, with a freemium model and support for Linux and Windows.